microsoft/fabricrealtimelab/modules/module07a.md

 ![Workspace](../images/module07/workspacelist.png)

-Click the DS 1 - Build Model notebook to open.
+Click the *DS 1 - Build Model* notebook to open.
 It should appear like the image below:

 ![Notebook](../images/module07/defaultnotebook.png)

-Once loaded, click Add Lakehouse to the left of the notebook, select Existing Lakehouse, and select the StocksLakehoues you created earlier and click Add.
-This action adds the Lakehouse to the context of the existing notebook and makes it the default lakehouse.
+Once loaded, click *Add Lakehouse* to the left of the notebook, select *Existing Lakehouse*, and select the *StocksLakehouse* you created earlier and click *Add*.
+This action adds the lakehouse to the context of the existing notebook and makes it the default lakehouse.
 This should look similar to the image below:

 ![Notebook with lakehouse](../images/module07/notebookwithlakehouse.png)

-If this is a new lakehouse, there should be no tables or files, but if you're continuing from another module that used a lakehouse, you may have other tables or files.
+If this is a new lakehouse, there should be no tables or files, but if you're continuing from another module that used a lakehouse, you may see other tables or files.

-## 4. Explore the Notebook
+## 4. Explore the notebook

-The DS 1 notebook is documented throughout the notebook, but in short, the notebook carries out the following tasks:
+The *DS 1* notebook is documented throughout the notebook, but in short, the notebook carries out the following tasks:

 * Downloads historical data to analyze in CSV format
 * Allows us to configure a stock to analyze (such as WHO or IDGD)